Delta Air Lines says Hurricane Florence cost it $30 million.

-ATLANTA — Delta’s stock is down after the airline said it took a $30 million hit from Hurricane Florence and is paying more for fuel.
+ATLANTA — Delta’s stock fell 3.4 percent on Tuesday after the airline said it took a $30 million hit from Hurricane Florence and is paying more for fuel.

 Last month’s hurricane caused at least 3,500 flight cancellations, mostly in the Carolinas.
-Delta did not say how many of its flights were lost.
+Delta said on Sept.
+17 that it canceled 275 to that point and was still dealing with disruptions at two airports.
+The company did not give a figure in a regulatory update on Tuesday.

-Delta Air Lines Inc. said Tuesday its third-quarter revenue for every seat flown one mile rose between 4 and 4.5 percent, a sign of rising prices.
+Delta Air Lines Inc. said that third-quarter revenue for every seat flown one mile rose between 4 and 4.5 percent, a sign of rising prices.

-It says the extra revenue will help “partially offset” a 35 percent increase in spot fuel prices in the past year.
+It said the extra revenue will help “partially offset” a 35 percent increase in spot fuel prices in the past year.

 The Atlanta-based airline expects to report adjusted profit of $1.70 to $1.80 per share for the third quarter.
 Analysts expected $1.78.